-5.4.1 There is a registered Alumni Association that contributes significantly to the development of
+There is a registered Alumni Association that contributes significantly to the development of the institution through financial and/or other support services

 Alumni association is not officially registered in this college due to some reasons but there is continuously meetings and programs conducted by the association for the benefits of admitted students.
 The college ropes in alumni through various strategic initiatives such as placements of students, expert talks, mentoring, guidance and support to organize workshops and seminars.
 Alumni of the institute have indomitable faith on their faculties which is our success factor.